spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **Options inherited from parent commands**

 ```
-  -c, --config string   ignite config file (default: ./config.yml)
+  -c, --config string   spellshape config file (default: ./config.yml)
   -y, --yes             answers interactive yes/no questions with yes
 ```

 **SEE ALSO**

-* [ignite chain](#ignite-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
+* [spellshape chain](#spellshape-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain

-## ignite chain simulate
+## spellshape chain simulate

 Run simulation testing for the blockchain